 If patients are experiencing pain/discomfort, he/she should avoid aggravating activities like walking or working out.
 It’s important to not overstress the area before symptoms exacerbate.
 A therapist may advise you to ice at home 3 to 4 times a day to bring down the inflammation.

-A physical therapist will work with the patient to design an individualized treatment plan based on the patient’s injury, pain, and goals.
+A physical therapist of Physical Therapy New York, NY will work with the patient to design an individualized treatment plan based on the patient’s injury, pain, and goals.
 Each treatment plan may include manual therapy, range of motion exercises, strengthening exercises, and functional training that are safe and appropriate for recovery.